 Vital Few vs Trivial Many

 When picking business improvement projects, it is important to prioritize and focus efforts where they will do the best good and help you achieve fast results.
-A few targeted improvements can be leveraged to create significant benefits to your organization.
+A few targeted improvements can be leveraged to create significant benefits for your organization.

 In their book, “Six Sigma for Dummies,” the authors write: